rancher/docs/content/rancher/v2.x/en/installation/resources/k8s-tutorials/ha-RKE2/_index.md

 ### 5. Configure nginx to be a daemonset

-Currently, RKE2 deploys nginx-ingress as a deployment, and that can impact the rancher deployment where you can not use all servers to proxy request to rancher pods, to rectify that you should drop the following file to /var/lib/rancher/rke2/server/manifests on any of the server nodes
+Currently, RKE2 deploys nginx-ingress as a deployment, and that can impact the Rancher deployment so that you cannot use all servers to proxy requests to the Rancher pods.

+To rectify that, place the following file in /var/lib/rancher/rke2/server/manifests on any of the server nodes:

 ```
 apiVersion: helm.cattle.io/v1